 Many countries have adopted the approach of turning waste into energy.
-By doing so, they have made a commitment towards creating a better environment.
+By doing so, they have made a commitment to creating a better environment.
 Turning waste into energy saves our resources and can also help mitigate the effects of climate change.

 Minimizing Waste Production

 With the increase in production and consumption, the amount of waste generated has increased tremendously.
 Therefore, waste management should start at the beginning by targeting waste production.
-Spreading awareness through campaigns can help people understand various ways in which the waste can be reduced.
+Spreading awareness through campaigns can help people understand various ways in which waste can be reduced.
 For example, waste can be reduced by bulk food purchases, using mason jars, refillable water bottles, and reusable bags.
 Then there will be less waste to deal with.

-If the landfills are watertight, airtight and covered to some extent, they do not cause as much harm to the environment.
+If the landfills are watertight, airtight, and covered to some extent, they do not cause as much harm to the environment.
 However, exposed landfills create a possibility of a wide variety of problems ranging from bad odor to posing health hazards.
 Furthermore, they harm many animals and destroy their habitats.
 Therefore, sustainable waste management and properly maintained landfills can prevent future issues from occurring.
 Today, you can find covered landfills that have solar panels installed on top to produce energy.

 Manage Green Waste

-Instead of putting the green waste in landfills, use it in a way that it enriches the environment without polluting it.
+Instead of putting the green waste in landfills, use it in a way that enriches the environment without polluting it.
 Green waste removal doesn’t require bulky machinery or sophisticated techniques.
 Therefore, recycling or reusing the green waste can be done in any household.

 Sorting The Waste

 Sustainable waste management begins at the point of waste creation.
-Every household, every office and every other place that is a potential source of waste generation need to understand the method of separating the trash.
+Every household, every office, and every other place that is a potential source of waste generation needs to understand the method of separating the trash.
 There are two broad categories of waste: wet waste and dry waste.
 Wet waste mostly consists of organic waste such as food and other damp materials, while dry waste consists of recyclable materials like plastic and paper.
 These two types of waste belong in separate bins.
-There is another category of waste which is a source of potential hazard which includes waste such as dead batteries, bulbs, e-waste etc. In order to get rid of these hazards, it is best to hire a professional removal service that will take care of the disposal process.
+There is another category of waste which is a source of potential hazard which includes waste such as dead batteries, bulbs, e-waste, etc. In order to get rid of these hazards, it is best to hire a professional removal service that will take care of the disposal process.
 These must not be mixed with either the dry or the wet waste.

 Sustainable Waste Management Conclusion

-Sustainability revolves around the three R’s: reduce, recycle and reuse.
+Sustainability revolves around the three R’s: reduce, recycle, and reuse.
 The first step is to take care of minimizing the waste produced (reduce).
 The second step is to efficiently sort waste to make it recyclable.
 The third step is to reuse.
 Then there are other options such as converting waste into energy.
 This involves some initial high costs but is beneficial in the long run.